The Document Asset is used to display documents in a scroll or book format.

 - To accelerate on-screen rendering, all documents are converted by Composer and Player into bitmaps (specifically, into the png format).
 In Intuiface Composer, it occurs the first time the document is inserted into a Scene.
 In Intuiface Player, it occurs the first time an experience runs.
 All subsequent uses of that document in a given Composer project, and all future runs of that experience in the Player, do not regenerate the bitmap.

 - You can specify the dpi (dots per inch) resolution for these bitmaps using the DPI property found in the Appearance property category for the Document Asset.
 The higher the DPI, the higher the resolution (good) and the more RAM required to store the bitmap in memory (not so good).
 Intuiface defaults to 96 DPI.
+If your PDF document seems blurry or pixelated when zoomed, increasing the DPI value should solve the issue.

 - Excel files are not considered as documents by as a data source to be used as an Interface Asset